Earthquakes on April 2, 2026

 69.8 km---✓ ReviewedUSGS →

-On April 2, 2026, worldwide seismic activity registered a magnitude 3.2 earthquake 96 km N of Charlotte Amalie, U.S. Virgin Islands at 22:06 UTC.
-It arrived roughly 10 hours after a larger magnitude 4.3 mainshock in the same 20 km area, placing it within the typical aftershock window.
-This was a shallow crustal earthquake, focused at 69.8 km depth.
+The USGS recorded this magnitude 3.2 earthquake 96 km N of Charlotte Amalie, U.S. Virgin Islands at 22:06 UTC on April 2, 2026.
+Coming 10 hours after a magnitude 4.3 earthquake in the immediate vicinity, it is most likely an aftershock of that larger rupture.
+At a depth of 69.8 km, the event was shallow crustal.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.204°, -64.822°.
+Coordinates: 19.204°, -64.822°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-02